-The first was in 2013.
-My first dog, best buddy and constant companion with the cutest ears and a kind, gentle soul, Mick.
-Then this past September my rottie Icey unexpectedly passed away.
+My very first dog, best buddy and constant companion with the cutest ears and a kind, gentle soul, Mick, passed away in 2013.
+Then my rottie Icey unexpectedly passed away in 2016.
 She was my velcro dog, a couch hog, master farter and loved everyone.

 How are you going to remember YOUR dog’s story?